HathorNetwork/hathor-wallet-mobile/WINDOWS.md

 The installed JDK should be found at `C:\Program Files\Microsoft\jdk-11.0.16.101-hotspot`.

-## Configure JDK environment varible
+## Configure JDK environment variable

 Add `JAVA_HOME` to your environment varibales targeting your user: